May 14, 2020

 A man get shot and crumple on the pavement.

 Still anxious for some change, they even dream

-That death is a disease that will be cured
+Of death as a disease that will be cured

 By some new gadget we can wear, or pill